-The following article on aging issues appeared in the December 2, 2016 issue of j. – the Jewish news weekly.
+The following article on aging issues appeared in the j. – Jewish News of Northern California on October 6, 2017.

 JFCS East Bay offers compassionate, professional, reliable, and personalized Home Care services!

 Volunteering Later in Life Is Good for You and Good for Others

 “I am 74 years old with a lot of time on my hands.
 I was thinking of giving some of my free time on a volunteer basis.
 What do you think about that considering my age?” — J.C., Oakland

 Dear J.C.: What a wonderful idea!
 Our society is strengthened and enriched when all age groups volunteer.
 By getting involved in a cause that brings you passion, your life and experiences can bring value and knowledge to others, especially the younger generation.
 You also may bring more meaningful and rewarding experiences to your own life since volunteering in later life is related to improved well-being.

 Nurturing the spirit of civic engagement is beneficial to society and to the volunteer.
 According to the Corporation for National and Community Service, 18.7 million older adults — more than one quarter of those over age 55 —contribute more than three billion hours of service to their communities per year.
 In fact, this age group volunteers more than any other age group.

 This valuable service enhances the fabric of communities and translates into living an active life.
 There is growing evidence that older adults who volunteer have lower mortality rates and report fewer disabilities.
 Volunteers have increased physical, social and mental engagement, which benefits their quality of life.
 Older adults undergoing life stressors particularly benefit from volunteering interactions, as they end up less isolated and may gain a new sense of purpose.